-Pre-requisites: PSY-629C1

-Delivery Method: Blended
+Pre-requisites: PSY-629C1 Delivery Method: Blended

-Grading Default: Letter Only

-Learning Outcome(s):

 - 1. Identify a broad spectrum of humanistic/experiential theories and principles. - 2.
-Discuss cases from the theory and byidence-based underpinning of the humanistic/experiential perspectives. - 3.
+Discuss cases from the theory and evidence-based underpinning of the humanistic/experiential perspectives. - 3.
 Conduct appropriate treatment planning in consideration of client goals, diagnosis, strengths, and challenges consistent with humanistic/experiential perspectives. - 4.
 Intervene therapeutically and empathically with clients from a perspective of specific humanistic/experiential theories. - 5.
 Describe the research on the strengths and weaknesses of humanistic/experiential theories and practice. - 6.
 Demonstrate cultural competency in case applications consistent with humanistic/experiential theory and practice.